Укр|Eng|Рус

 — Rotary level.
 A variation of the laser levels described above, in which the plane is “drawn” not due to the scattering of the laser beam in the prism, but due to the rapid rotation of the emitter.
 As a result, the trace from the beam merges into one continuous line for the eye.
 Rotary levels are usually not cheap and most of them are professional devices designed to work on large areas.
 The measurement range without a receiver is usually several tens of meters, and with a receiver - up to several hundred.
 In light of this, when using such devices, you need to be especially careful about observing safety rules - getting a powerful laser beam into your eyes can cause harm to your health, and even the reflection of a laser “bunny” from some surfaces often causes discomfort.
 So, it is highly advisable to use safety glasses or masks in the operating area of the rotary device.

 - Laser rangefinder.
 Devices for measuring distances using a laser beam.
-The key advantage of such devices over rulers, tape measures, etc. is that there is no need to move during the measurement process - just place the device at the starting point and point the beam at the object, the distance to which you want to determine.
+The key advantage of such devices over rulers, tape measures, etc. is that you do not need to move during the measurement process - just place the device at the starting point and point the beam at the object, the distance to which you want to determine.
 At the same time, the range of action in many models reaches 100 m or more, and the error does not exceed a few millimeters, or even fractions of a millimeter.
 In addition, modern laser rangefinders can be equipped with various additional functions such as automatic calculation of area and volume, summation of distances, fixation of minimum and maximum, etc. The disadvantages of such devices include reduced efficiency in the presence of fog, heavy dust or other similar contaminants air, as well as difficulties in measuring distances to glass and other transparent objects that transmit the laser beam rather than reflect it.
 However, these moments are not so often critical, and in terms of performance characteristics, laser devices are noticeably superior to ultrasonic ones.
 Therefore, this type of rangefinder is the most popular in our time.

 — Ultrasonic rangefinder.
 Range finders using ultrasound; In such devices, a laser is also often installed, but it is intended solely for precise pointing at the desired object and is not used for measurements.
 In any case, rangefinders of this type are good because their effectiveness practically does not depend on the purity of the air and the type of surface on the object being measured: ultrasound works perfectly through dust, smoke, fog, etc., and is also reflected perfectly from glass and other transparent materials. laser materials.
 On the other hand, in terms of “range” and accuracy, such devices are noticeably inferior to laser ones: the measurement range in them does not exceed 15 - 20 m, and the error is calculated not in millimeters, but in percentages - usually about 0.5 - 1% (which, for example, at a distance of 10 m corresponds to an actual error of 5 - 10 cm).
 As a result, rangefinders of this type are much less common than laser ones these days.